Property damage claims

 At Gainsberg Injury and Accident Lawyers, we may take a property damage claim on a contingency fee basis, so you do not pay attorney fees unless we win compensation for you.
 This will depend on the nature of your claim and the bad faith conduct of the insurance company.
 We offer free consultations on every property damage case.
 Insurance companies tend to take a completely different stance when you hire an attorney to represent you.
 Do not try to go up against the big insurance companies and their tactics without an experienced, Chicago insurance dispute lawyer fighting for your interests.

-Schedule a consultation with an experienced Chicago property damage attorney who will protect your interests
+Schedule a consultation with an experienced Chicago property damage lawyer who will protect your interests

 Related Articles